 Big Brothers Big Sisters is not your typical organization.
 We help children realize their potential and build their futures.
 We nurture children and strengthen communities.
 And we couldn’t do any of it without you.

 Changing perspectives.
 Changing lives.

-The Big Brothers Big Sisters vision is that all children achieve success in life.
+The Big Brothers Big Sisters vision is that all youth achieve their full potential.

 Big Brothers Big Sisters partners with parents/guardians, volunteers, schools, donors and others in the community to be accountable for helping youth in our program achieve:

 - Higher Aspirations, greater confidence, and better relationships